WeblateOrg/weblate/docs/formats.rst

 .. note::

-   Loading of escape sequences will work in UTF-8 mode as well, so please be careful choosing correct charset matching your application needs.
+   Loading of escape sequences will work in UTF-8 mode as well, so please be careful choosing correct enconding set matching your application needs.

 +-------------------------------------------------------------------+
 | Typical Weblate :ref:`component`                                  |